HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 In contrast, despite the fact that reviews are not supposed to be associated with home pages, the data indicates that `AggregateRating` is used on 23.9% on mobile and 23.7% on desktop.

-It's also interesting to see the growth of the [`VideoObject`](https://developers.google.com/search/docs/data-types/video) to annotate videos.
-Although [YouTube videos dominate video search results in Google](https://moz.com/blog/youtube-dominates-google-video-results-in-2020), the usage of `VideoObject` grew 30.11% on desktop and 27.7% on mobile.
+It's also interesting to see the growth of the <a hreflang="en" href="https://developers.google.com/search/docs/data-types/video">`VideoObject`</a> to annotate videos.
+Although <a hreflang="en" href="https://moz.com/blog/youtube-dominates-google-video-results-in-2020">YouTube videos dominate video search results in Google</a>, the usage of `VideoObject` grew 30.11% on desktop and 27.7% on mobile.

 The growth of these objects is a general indication of increased adoption of structured data.
 There's also an indication of what Google gives visibility within search features increases the incidence rates of lesser used objects.
-Google announced the [`FAQPage`](https://developers.google.com/search/docs/data-types/faqpage), [`HowTo`](https://developers.google.com/search/docs/data-types/how-to), and [`QAPage`](https://developers.google.com/search/docs/data-types/qapage) objects as visibility opportunities in 2019 and they sustained significant year-over-year growth:
+Google announced the <a hreflang="en" href="https://developers.google.com/search/docs/data-types/faqpage">`FAQPage`</a>, <a hreflang="en" href="https://developers.google.com/search/docs/data-types/how-to">`HowTo`</a>, and <a hreflang="en" href="https://developers.google.com/search/docs/data-types/qapage">`QAPage`</a> objects as visibility opportunities in 2019 and they sustained significant year-over-year growth:

 * `FAQPage` markup grew 3,261% on desktop and 3,000% on mobile.
 * `HowTo` markup grew 605% on desktop and 623% on mobile.